reginaldford/sms/readme.md

 # FEATURES:
 - [x] Mathematical evaluation.
 Commands like a=4*sin(3.14/8) will evaluate to a double precision decimal number.
-- [x] Support for scripting and pipes by using flags for input and output preferences.
-Try -h for help.
+- [x] Copying garbage collector.
+- [x] Lexical scope.
+- [x] Command line flags to run scripts or initialize into a loaded REPL.
+- [x] Useful example.sms file with common conversion functions and constants.
+- [x] Custom memory heap size can be set from 100 kilobytes to 1 terrabyte.
 - [x] User contexts, which allow for the user to create a new context with values of all types including more contexts.
 - [x] Fast string manipulation techniques, that avoid unsafe character iteration algorithms.
+- [x] Only 2 uses of malloc in the interpreter: for the 2 heaps of the copying GC algorithm.
 - [x] Turing completeness.
 Store variables, run inequality tests, loops, if-statements.
 Note that, though the control flow is there, many library functions are missing.
 - [x] Recursive function calls.
 - [x] Local variables store an array index to their location in the stack frame.
 This is much faster than binary search.
-- [x] The maximum capacity for parsing and storing strings, arrays, and contexts is remarkably high.
-Generally, if an array, string, or context is too large to parse, it's because 1) The memory available at the time of execution is too low.
-2) You are parsing more than 4.29 billion elements/characaters or 3) You are reaching the max heap size of 1 terrabyte of memory for SMS.
+- [x] The maximum capacity for strings, arrays, and contexts is remarkably high.
+Generally, if a collection item is too large to parse, it's because 1) The memory available at the time of execution is too low.
+2) You are parsing more than 4.29 billion elements/characaters or 3) You are legitimately reaching the max heap size of 1 terrabyte of memory for SMS (successfully using -m 1000000).
-- [x] Custom memory heap size can be set from 100 kilabytes to 1 terrabyte.

 # PLANS:
 - [ ] Standard libraries: file, string, array, math, matrix, net, etc.